 This is how and why LinkedIn buries your content if you put links in your postings.

-The other thing LinkedIn hates is duplicated content.
+In addition, the other thing LinkedIn hates is duplicated content.
 If you are posting the same article that 50,000 other UBS reps are, LinkedIn gets worried that people have already seen it somewhere along the line.
 They’ll bury it for that reason, too.

-Now do you see why you have to change your strategy?
+So, now do you see why you have to change your strategy?

 Let’s talk about what you need to do.